 The alpacas are raised in the Andes mountains in Peru.
 No forests are cut down for pasture and all alpacas are naturally grass feed.
 This process dramatically cuts down on the amount of CO2 emitted during grazing of the alpacas.
 The alpaca are only sheared in the summer and absolutely no alpaca are killed or injured at any stage in the process.
 These alpaca are the life source for many Peruvian farmers/shepherds.

 Side Note: All wastewater from the dyeing process is treated at a wastewater treatment plant that is managed by the Peruvian government.

-All knitters employed by MIA Peru are classified as homeworkers.
-This provides the mothers (majority of the knitters) the ability to tend to family matters while also earning a living.
+All employed by MIA Peru are classified as homeworkers.
+This provides the mothers (majority of the employees) the ability to tend to family matters while also earning a living.
 While this gives mothers extreme flexibility, it can also make it difficult to monitor other ethical principles.
 As MIA Peru is Fair Trade certified, monitoring that status can be difficult.
 Our goal is to work with MIA Peru to increase transparency and open a line of connection between the mothers, management and us.
 By providing this open connection we hope to provide even more benefits to the mothers, families and communities!

 Each garment produced by us will have the name of the mother who made your sweater!